Alexander Shulgin: Independent research

 After judicious self-experiments, Shulgin enlisted a small group of friends with whom he regularly tested his creations, starting in 1960.
 They developed a systematic way of ranking the effects of the various drugs, known as the Shulgin Rating Scale, with a vocabulary to describe the visual, auditory and physical sensations.
 He personally tested hundreds of drugs, mainly analogues of various phenethylamines (family containing MDMA, mescaline, and the 2C* family), and tryptamines (family containing DMT and psilocin).
-There are a seemingly infinite number of slight chemical variations, which can produce variations in effect — some pleasant and some unpleasant, depending on the person, substance, and situation — all of which are meticulously recorded in Shulgin's lab notebooks.
+There are a seemingly infinite number of slight chemical variations, which can produce variations in effect—some pleasant and some unpleasant, depending on the person, substance, and situation—all of which are meticulously recorded in Shulgin's laboratory notebooks.
 Shulgin published many of these objective and subjective reports in his books and papers.
 About 2C-B he said in 2003: "It is, in my opinion, one of the most graceful, erotic, sensual, introspective compounds I have ever invented.
 For most people, it is a short-lived and comfortable psychedelic, with neither toxic side-effects nor next-day hang-over."

 In 1994, two years after the publication of PIHKAL, the DEA raided his lab.
-The agency requested that Shulgin turn over his license for violating the license's terms, and he was fined $25,000 for possession of anonymous samples sent to him for quality testing.
+The agency requested that Shulgin surrender his license for violating its terms, and he was fined $25,000 for possession of anonymous samples sent to him for quality testing.
 In the 15 years preceding the publication of PIHKAL, two announced and scheduled reviews failed to find any irregularities.
 Richard Meyer, spokesman for DEA's San Francisco Field Division, has stated that, "It is our opinion that those books are pretty much cookbooks on how to make illegal drugs.
 Agents tell me that in clandestine labs that they have raided, they have found copies of those books."